Inspired

 Expressing with his art that the Baha’i Faith embraces all segments of humankind, Kevin shares that this was another attractive teaching of the Baha’i Faith, and recites a portion of this quote by Baha’u’llah:

 Around the time that Kevin discovered the Baha’i Faith, he also learned the art of hoop dancing, which he describes as a choreographed prayer that comes from the world of reality.
-Kevin shares that unlike contemporary Western cultures which often use art to escape from reality, most indigenous cultures use art to connect to what is real.
-This is a motivating factor for him, and became a driving force behind sharing his art and teachings with the world.
+Kevin shares that unlike contemporary Western cultures, which often use art to escape from reality, most indigenous cultures use art to connect to what is real.
+This is a motivating factor for him, and he has become a driving force behind sharing his art and teachings with the world.

 kevin-locke-hoop-dance-school